khemanta/iSSNUSMTechThesis/README.md

 ----------------------------------------------------------------------------

  **About the SMUThesisTemplate:**
-> - The Unofficial LaTeX source code and template for Capstone report, or Master thesis, PhD dissertation for **Institute of System Science** of  **NUS** Singapore.
+> - The Unofficial LaTeX source code and template for Capstone report, or Master thesis, PhD dissertation for **Institute of Systems Science** of  **NUS** Singapore.

 > - This template is created and released under **Creative Common License** is free to use and modify the content as long as citing the original credit and references.